Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 - Write down any symptoms you notice, including any that may seem unrelated to seizures.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For absence seizure, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time during the appointment.
+For absence seizure, some basic questions to ask include:

 - What's the most likely cause of these symptoms?